 There’s an important message of hope in this story.

-The International Panel on Climate Change Press Release:
+The IPCC Press Release:

 “Concluding installment of the Fifth Assessment Report: Climate change threatens irreversible and dangerous impacts, but options do exit to limit it’s effects”